The secret to maximising your fishing experience is to use an experienced fishing guide.

 Due to the clarity of the water, the “canniness” of our brown trout and the fact that these behemoths sparsely populate our rivers, we absolutely recommend you use the services of one of our highly experienced fishing guides.
 Think about it: you’ve spent a lot of time and money getting to New Zealand.
 Investing in the services of a fishing guide is a wise thing to do.
 Time, after all, is one thing we can’t buy more of!

 However, the choice is yours: use a guide for all, some or none of your time at the lodge.
 We are very proud of our team; we think they’re the best ever assembled in New Zealand.

-We also have an IFFF Certified casting instructor in house, Kylie.
+We also have an FFI Certified casting instructor in house, Kylie.
 She can assist with casting lessons and practice off the water.
-A lesson with Kylie may help refine your casting and maximise your time on the water with your guide, catching wild New Zealand brown trout.
+A lesson with Kylie may help refine your casting and maximize your time on the water with your guide, catching wild New Zealand brown trout.

 Craig has spent the last 30 years living in the Nelson Lakes region – for a while he even lived in the Owen Valley.
 He has been a professional fishing and hunting guide since 1986 and is married with three children.

 Famous for his appearance in the Australian television show “A River Somewhere” Boris has been a professional fishing guide since 1990.
 Winter sees Boris up at the Rainbow Ski field where he & his wife Lee own and run the café.

 Lindsay lives around the corner from the Lodge and has been a professional fishing guide since 1985.Lindsay is a keen hunter and golf fanatic.
 September each year sees him down the West Coast catching whitebait, some of which he supplies to the lodge